Bi-Temporal Memory

 mem.retrieve_known_at(at=day2, subject="client:42") # → [] (not yet ingested)

-# What did the system believe on day 2, given what it knew by day 4?
+# What did the system believe was true on day 2, given what it knew by day 4?

 mem.retrieve_belief_state(at_valid=day2, at_record=day4) # → "medium"

-# Same question, given what it knows by day 6 (after correction)?
+# Same question, but given what it knows by day 6 (after correction)?

 mem.retrieve_belief_state(at_valid=day2, at_record=day6) # → "high"

-# Full correction history, sorted by record time
+# Full correction history for a subject, sorted by record time

 mem.history("client:42")